winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

     The number of feeds required for a market to become (and stay) active.
 * ``force settling``:
     * ``disable``:
-        An asset issuer may choose to disallow an asset owner from having the power to compel an asset borrower to settle a margin position at feed price.
+        An asset issuer may choose to disallow an asset holder from having the power to compel an asset borrower to settle a margin position at feed price.
     * ``delay seconds``:
         The delay between requesting a settlement and actual execution of